restic/restic/doc/Design.md

 in hexadecimal.
 This uniquely identifies the repository, regardless if it is accessed via SFTP or locally.

-For all other blobs stored in the repository, the name for the file is the lower case hexadecimal representation of the SHA-256 hash of the file's contents.
+For all other files stored in the repository, the name for the file is the lower case hexadecimal representation of the SHA-256 hash of the file's contents.
 This allows easily checking all files for accidental modifications like disk read errors by simply running the program `sha256sum` and comparing